Diagonal flow detects topology of strata: Zippered rectangles

-Continuing in this way, we say that a quadratic differential $q$ is \emph{doubly vanishing} if $q$ has both a horizontal and a vertical saddle connection.
-Let $\calW \subseteq \calC^{\root}$ be the set of such differentials.
-So $\calW$ is a countable union of codimension-two loci.
+\begin{definition} Suppose that $q$ is a differential in $\calC$.
+We say that $q$ is \emph{saddled} if it has either a horizontal \emph{or} a vertical saddle connection.
+We say that $q$ is \emph{bi-saddled} if it has both a horizontal \emph{and} a vertical saddle connection.
+We denote the sets of saddled and bi-saddled differentials in $\calC$ by $\calV$ and $\calW$, respectively. \end{definition}

-A quadratic differential is said to be \emph{vertically non-vanishing} (respectively, \emph{horizontally non-vanishing}) if it has no horizontal (respectively, vertical) saddle connections.
-We will call a quadratic differential \emph{doubly non-vanishing} if it has neither horizontal nor vertical saddle connections.
+The sets $\calV$, $\calW$, and their complements lift to $\calC_\root$.
+In a small abuse of notation we will not notationally distinguish the lifts from the originals.

+\begin{remark} The set $\calV$ is a countable union of codimension-one loci, and $\calW$ is a countable union of codimension-two loci, in $\calC_\root$. \end{remark}

+Suppose that $(q, v)$ is a rooted quadratic differential.
+Let $I_v$ be the horizontal separatrix emanating from the root.
+(Note that $I_v$ may be a horizontal saddle connection, and thus compact.)
+We orient $I_v$ away from the base-point of $v$.
+(In our diagrams $I_v$ is always oriented to the right.)
+A segment of a leaf of the vertical foliation, emanating from a point of $I_v$, is \emph{upwards} or \emph{downwards} as it makes an angle of $\pi/2$ or $-\pi/2$ with $I_v$.

-Given a rooted quadratic differential $(q, v)$, let $I_v$ be the horizontal separatrix defined by $v$, which may be finite if $q$ has a vertical vanishing coordinate.
-Given a point $x \in I_v$, let $I(x)$ be the subarc of $I_v$ from the base of the root to $x$.
+Suppose that $r$ lies in $I_v$.
+Let $I(r)$ be the subarc of $I_v$ from the base of the root to $r$.
+We call $r$ the \emph{right endpoint} of $I(r)$.